 Generally, it is agreed there were no bison west of the Cascades during the time of colonization.
 However, I have found references to bison hides being traded to Coos people on the Oregon Coast by the Kalapuyans in the J.P.
 Harrington notes.

 “Lottie Evanoff- The Calapuya or some kind of Inds. wd come & trade buffalo hides into here. “

-When I found these two references to bison fur trade in Coos Bay, I was immediately confused, how is this possible if we did not have bison in Oregon?
-My immediate thought was the Columbia River Trade network.
-Its quite possible that Nez Perces were bringing bison hides over the Rockies to trade on the Columbia and Snake rivers.
-The Columbia River Trade Network had thousands of tribes trading salmon, dentalium, shell products, basketry, woven mats, canoes, camas, wapato, elk hide armor, and likely bison hides as well.
-This is quite possible that Kalapuyans were the middle men trading products from Willamette Falls, or even from the Klamath who visited the Willamette Valley in the summers, to the coastal tribes.
-Reportedly the Kalapuyans liked the shells of the coast for jewelry.
+When I found these two references to bison hide trade in Coos Bay, I was immediately confused, how is this possible if we did not have bison in Oregon?
+The solution is in the Columbia River Trade network.
+Its quite possible that Nez Perces and other tribes, were bringing bison hides over the Rockies to trade on the Columbia and Snake rivers.
+The Columbia River Trade Network had thousands of tribes trading salmon, dentalium, shell products, basketry, woven mats, canoes, camas, wapato, elk hide armor, and bison hides as well.
+It is quite possible that Kalapuyans were the middle men trading products from Willamette Falls, or even from the Klamath who visited the Willamette Valley in the summers, to the coastal tribes.
+Reportedly, the Kalapuyans liked the shells of the coast for jewelry.